Travel and Medical Information

 All participants must have a current passport that is valid for at least 6 months after the expedition.

 Personal travel medical insurance (including Emergency Medical Evacuation) is mandatory for all participants.
-The minimum coverage required is $100,000 USD for medical emergencies and $50,000 USD for medical evacuation, which must include “air ambulance.”
+The minimum coverage required is $100,000 CAD for medical emergencies and $50,000 CAD for medical evacuation, which must include “air ambulance”.
+It is the participant’s responsibility to ensure that these minimums are met.
 Basic travel insurance (including coverage for cancellation and lost luggage, etc.) is optional.

 Travel insurance can be purchased by any provider as long as it meets our minimum requirements.
 We recommend Ingle Insurance who have packages built for Students on Ice participants.